thztools.noisefit#

 The data array

-should include m nominally identical waveform measurements, where each waveform comprises n samples that are spaced equally in time.
-Thenoise_model
+xshould include m nominally identical waveform measurements, where each waveform comprises n samples that are spaced equally in time.
+Thenoise_modelattribute of the return object is an instance of theNoiseModelclass that represents the estimated noise parameters.
+See Notes for details.- Parameters:

 - xarray_like with shape (n, m)